1300 748 137

 Your best bet is to use a vacuum cleaner with a HEPA filter to remove these particles.
 On the other hand, using a regular vacuum would do more harm than good and spread the particles in the air.

-To sum it all up, using an air purifier can protect you from contaminated air from bushfire smoke.
+To sum it all up, using an air purifier for smoke can protect you from contaminated air from bushfire smoke.
 Just make sure that it has a True H13 HEPA filter and an activated carbon filter to get rid of the harmful PM2.5 particles and VOC gases.